 Some cats may react aggressively when they are "high" on catnip.
 If you have more than one cat, it's a good idea to give them catnip separately to gauge their reactions.
 If things seem OK, then let them play together.
-It will heighten their fun.
+It will heighten their fun and playtime.

 Cats who have an aggressive response to the herb may also act aggressively towards people, so be careful until you know what the reaction is like.

 A small level of aggression can be tolerated.
 Just be sure to supervise and don't let it get out of hand.